swyxio/sw-yx.github.io/_posts/2018-05-03-microconf-day2.md

 - its really rough addressing those markets
 - women who are profesisonal empoyees at tech businessess
 - did a 180 over the years

+---

+permaculture talk

+- what is your goal
+- what do you want to get out of your saas

+didn't do enough customer research

+1. observe and interact
+2. obtain a yield
+3. use small and slow solutions
+4. apply self regulation and accept feedback

+dont build in secret

+dont let competitors lead your innovation